AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/concepts.md

 | Translation              | 1 per prompt  |
 | Video: ADLS              | 1 per prompt  |
 | Video: TTS + Avatar      | 1 per prompt  | -->

-By default, an allotment of 60,000 generative actions are available annually.

->[!TIP]
->
->Usage rates may vary.
-Plans are subject to change.
-See the [Adobe GenStudio for Performance Marketing product description](https://helpx.adobe.com/legal/product-descriptions/adobe-genstudio-for-performance-marketing---product-description.html) for updated rate information.

 Generative credits _are not_ consumed when using brand validation during variant generation or while manually re-checking variants.